Many drivers get by without upgrading certain auto parts, mainly because they stick to their vehicle’s preventive maintenance schedule.

 Mild Steel

 Most vehicles roll out of the factory with mild steel brake lines.
-These lines are generally made from galvanized steel and coated with zinc.
+These lines are generally made from galvanized steel and coated with zinc and lined with copper on the inside to prevent corrosion.
+But over time, the copper content of the brake fluid increases to the point that a fluid flush becomes necessary.

 Compared to the other brake line materials, mild steel offers the least protection from rust and corrosion.